OPM Viz: Bridging Gameplay Data and Learning Reflection

 My Approach

-Key Results
+Key Outcomes

-- Students identified inefficiencies in their approaches
+- Students identified specific inefficiencies in their parallel programming strategies

-The Challenge: Bridging Gameplay and Learning
+The Challenge: From Data to Learning

 Educational games like 'Parallel', which teaches parallel programming concepts, generate vast amounts of player data.
 However, a significant gap exists: how can this data be effectively visualized to help students reflect on their own learning process and understand the strategies used by their peers?